symfony/symfony-docs/http_client.rst

         {
             $requestData = ['title' => 'Testing with Symfony HTTP Client'];
             $httpClient = new MockHttpClient([
+                // Mock a transport level error at a time before
+                // headers have been received (e. g. host unreachable) new MockResponse(info: ['error' => 'host unreachable']),

+                // Mock a response with headers indicating
+                // success, but a failure while retrieving the body by
-                // You can create the exception directly in the body... new MockResponse([new \RuntimeException('Error at transport level')]),
+                // creating the exception directly in the body... new MockResponse([new \RuntimeException('Error at transport level')]),

-                // ... or you can yield the exception from a callback new MockResponse((static function (): \Generator {
+                // ... or by yielding it from a callback. new MockResponse((static function (): \Generator {
                     yield new TransportException('Error at transport level');
                 })()),